 He has taught courses on bankruptcy, copyrights, contracts, criminal law, federal income tax, intellectual property, international relations, legal and political theory, property, property II, remedies, tax policy, torts, and trusts and estates.

 An active and dedicated faculty-community member, he has served on faculty appointments and diversity committees.
 He has served as the College of Law Representative to the University Council and University Senate.
 He served on the 2020-2021 College of Law Dean Search Committee.
-He has repeatedly served as Chair of the Faculty Appointments Committee in 2020-2021, 2021-2022 and as its Co-Chair for 2023-2024.
+He has repeatedly served as Chair of the Faculty Appointments Committee in 2020-2021, 2021-2022 and as its Co-Chair for 2023-2024 and 2024-2025.
 He is a member of the Law College’s Intellectual Property, Information and Communications Law Program faculty.

 Both a descendant of survivors of the Nazi Holocaust and a fifth-generation New Yorker, he has a personal interest in Jewish culture’s contributions to political liberalism, the arts, finance, and the learned professions.
 When the Law College is out of session, he lives in New York City.